Launch Your Legacy: documenting your artistic process will add career value and longevity

 “[…]Historically, the largest and the most profound collections were those of HBCUs, so traditionally when you go back in time, it was the HBCUs that were the repositories for our visual art; so something has gone awry over the years.
 It’s important for us to understand that we very much did appreciate our work and collect our work.
 Some of these schools had a purchase club…where the people in the university [including administration and alumni] would put their money together and purchase work…[we need to] revitalize those clubs…” — A. Gibson-Hunter

 Stepping back from higher education for a moment, let’s not forget primary and secondary school where so many of us got our start in the arts.
-An effective education in painting, ceramics, or music often starts well before college and getting our youth in the habit of keeping diaries is another strong suggestion from Ms. Gibson-Hunter.
+An effective education in painting, ceramics, or music often starts well before college, and getting our youth in the habit of keeping diaries is another strong suggestion from Ms. Gibson-Hunter.
 While science and math are very important and can further our understanding of the artistic process, we push children to follow career paths with lucrative payoffs while neglecting or minimizing tactile learning (including art and machines).
 If Coltrane didn’t have a fundamental understanding of mathematics, he never would’ve been able to go as in-depth with his deconstruction of jazz.
 His documentation process is legendary and, as a young boy in North Carolina who experienced hardships and loss, he turned to music to continue growing and learning despite his pain.
-This was an understanding he built his later career on, and it was the painstaking process of revisiting his work that led to his breakthroughs however little they were appreciated during his lifetime.
-Coltrane’s process is still studied and bemoaned by experts and aficionados to this day and his diagrams are fascinating even if you don’t read music or understand their mechanics.
+This was an understanding he built his later career on, and it was the painstaking process of revisiting his work that led to his breakthroughs, however little they were appreciated during his lifetime.
+Coltrane’s process is still studied and beloved by experts and aficionados to this day, and his diagrams are fascinating even if you don’t read music or understand their mechanics.

 In a related conversation, Mr. George-McKinley Martin advanced the idea that while we can readily name black contributors to popular culture, music, and even literature, many a man on the street would be hard-pressed to name five prolific black visual artists of any era.
 This is an example of the lack of provenance we’ve experienced collectively.
 Even when we publish retrospectives in black media, we often return to the same names over and over.
 While valid historically, we need to make more room.
 When we go to galleries, we can request our documentation, copies of promotional material, and the write-ups to bolster our presence and this can be repeated as often as necessary over the years.